SEND Policies

 SEND Change Programme

-Leeds was chosen to Lead the Yorkshire and Humber partnership working with Bradford, Calderdale and Wakefield.
+Leeds was chosen to lead the Yorkshire and Humber partnership.
+Leeds is working together with Bradford, Calderdale, and Wakefield to test and improve SEND and Alternative Provision services.

 Everyone’s Included: the Leeds SEND (special educational needs and disability) and Inclusion Strategy